 A budget-friendly exercise bike that provides a good ride, but lacks long-term durability.

-The YOSUDA Indoor Cycling Bike has just about everything you need in an exercise bike: Heavy 35-pound flywheel (only 3 pounds less than the high-end Peloton bike), belt drive for a smooth and quiet ride, micro-adjustments to customize the workout experience to your fitness goals, and adjustable handlebars and caged toe pedals.
+The YOSUDA Indoor Cycling Bike has just about everything you need in an exercise bike: a heavy 35-pound flywheel (only 3 pounds less than the high-end Peloton bike), a belt drive for a smooth and quiet ride, micro-adjustments to customize the workout experience to your fitness goals, adjustable handlebars, and caged toe pedals.

 Yosuda bike in GGR warehouse